abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 This touches a programming concept which is very popular in category-theory inspired languages - currying - that is based on the idea that a function that accepts two arguments together with one of those arguments already supplied can be viewed as a function which takes one argument. e.g. the function `add(number, number)` together with the element `2` is equivalent to the `addTwo(number)` function.

 In general, we use monoids and related structures as a way to model how a set of (associative) actions that are performed on a given object (or objects) alter it's state.
-We can do that, provided that the object's state is determined solemnly by the actions that are performed on it, this allows us to leave the object out of the equation and concentrate on how the actions are combined.
-And as per usual in the actions (and objects) can be anything, from mixing colors in paint, or adding a quantities to a given set of things etc.
+We can do that, provided that the object's state is determined solely by the actions that are performed on it, this allows us to leave the object out of the equation and concentrate on how the actions are combined.
+And as per usual, the actions (and objects) can be anything, from mixing colors in paint, or adding a quantities to a given set of things etc.

 Other monoid-like objects
 ===